SIERRA CRANE-MURDOCH Hood River, Oregon @SierraMurdoch

-David is a freelance reporter in the Bay Area.
+David is a freelance reporter.
 His work has appeared in The Atlantic, Wired and This American Life, among other outlets.
 He is a graduate of the University of California, Berkeley’s Graduate School of Journalism.

-David’s story “The Promises and Perils of Synthetic Biology” appeared in Newsweek in March 2015.
+David’s fellowship story “The Promises and Perils of Synthetic Biology” appeared in Newsweek in March 2015.

 Dan is a staff editor at The New York Times Magazine and the author of Finding Shakespeare, published by The Atavist Magazine.
 A former editor at The New Yorker and The Atlantic, where he edited the website’s food coverage, he has also written for The Times, Harper’s, The Washington Post, Washington City Paper, and Slate.

 Dan’s story, “The Silicon Valley Race to Build a Fake-Meat Burger That Just Might Save the World” appeared in the June 2015 issue of New York Magazine.